-Renewable energy is generated from natural sources such as the sun, wind, water, and geothermal heat.
-This type of energy is considered renewable because it can be replenished with minimal environmental impact.
-Renewable energy is a clean and sustainable form of energy that generates electricity and heat.
+Renewable energy is generated from natural sources such as the sun, wind, water, and geothermal heat to create energy such as electricity and heat.
+These types of energy are considered ‘renewable’ as they can be replenished with little to no environmental impact.

 1. Solar Energy